 There are some disadvantages, however, of co-ops.
 Typically in Canada, the buyer must put a down payment of 20% or more (some co-ops stipulate a 25% down payment minimum).
 Plus, you won’t hold title to the property and this can make it harder to find a lender who is willing to finance the mortgage.
 It is also difficult to pass your shares through inheritance, as each co-op has a much greater capacity to accept and reject new owners.
 Finally, there is a smaller market for this type of housing which means it can take more time to sell your shares, should you decide to sell and move.

 Fettered ownership is an affordable alternative to co-op housing or townhouses.
 The basic premise is that buyers purchase a unit or a home at a certain discount, usually 20% below market value.
 But to get this perk the buyer must also agree, in writing, to provide the same reduction should they sell.
 The term was first coined by long-time housing advocate, Michael Geller.
-This affordable housing alternative made its debut at SFU’s Verdant townhouse community.

 The biggest advantages of this type of ownership are that a buyer can purchase a home at a reduced price, making it easier to afford a home and to qualify for financing.